usnistgov/dioptra/docs/source/explanation/components/artifacts-explanation.rst

 saved as an artifact, it is passed to its corresponding serialization function within the artifact task.
 Similarly, when an artifact is loaded, its deserialization function is used to load it as an object in memory.

+When serialized, Diotpra takes the serialized file and stores it in the backend data storage (S3 by default).
+The URL of the artifact is stored in the database, and retrieved by ID when the artifact is used or downloaded from the GUI.

+An artifact task consists of a class which implements the ``ArtifactTaskInterface`` interface.
+This interface supports three methods:

+* ``serialize`` - used to save the contents of an artifact with a given name to the specified directory
+* ``deserialize`` - used to read the contents of an artifact with a given path relative to the specified directory
+* ``validation`` - used to validate any keyword arguments passed into ``serialize()``

+The functions ``serialize`` and ``deserialize`` both support passing additional keyword arguments.
+This can be useful for selecting file types or configuring other settings when saving an artifact.

 Because the serialization input and deserialization output types must be the same, passing artifacts between entrypoints is effectively transparent to the entrypoint - the entrypoint can handle those artifacts as if they are an object loaded into memory, and ignore the details of reading/writing, as long as artifact